 Business requires controlled risk-taking to be successful.
 You are almost certain to fail at obtaining capital if you do not have a sober appreciation of the fact capital is not going to be invested if it is not proven beyond a reasonable doubt the proposed investment risks are worth the reward.
 That reasonable doubt requires the sponsor (that’s you) to pay the costs of the due diligence investigation because you are the one making the claim your business or project is a good investment.
 Those who refuse to accept this reality routinely fail.
 There is no alternative because the sponsor (again, that’s you) has a conflict-of-interest in the matter.
 Theoretically speaking, we have to assume you will say or do whatever is necessary to induce the investment even if what you say or do is only in your interest and not in everyone’s interest.
 That requires investors to hire people like us to see if what you are claiming is likely to be true.
 You get the pleasure and honor of paying for it all.
 If you are not willing to pay for it then the investor simply goes to the next sponsor who is willing to pay for it and you get the honor of being rejected.
+The recent change in the securities regulations now provides the means of how to get investors in the public arena – a much more promising outcome with a much, much higher probability of success.

 This happens because you are not dealing with a group of prospects but a single prospect.
 When you deal with one party you agree to their terms or there is no deal.
 Life works this way – it’s called “Rational Choice Theory”.